 Applying to the PhD Program

-The PhD program is a rigorous, interdisciplinary course of study that prepares students for careers in research, teaching, and publicly-engaged leadership.
+The PhD program is a rigorous, interdisciplinary course of advanced study that prepares students for careers in research, teaching, and publicly-engaged leadership.
+Doctoral students conduct original and advanced research in pursuit of expert knowledge about the human phenomenon of religion.
+Students study the world's religions using a variety of methods including constructive, historical, social scientific, and modes of literary and visual analysis.
+Students may focus their work in one of the School's Areas of Study or through a multidisciplinary course of study.
 Students develop a sophisticated grasp of methods and theories in a chosen Area of Study, gain a broad understanding of religion as a phenomenon, and join others in the creation of new knowledge.
-The average completion time is 6-8 years.

 We offer admission to the doctoral program annually.

-Applicants to the PhD program must have a Master’s degree in a program of study related to the proposed area of doctoral study
+Applicants to the PhD program must have a Master’s degree in religion or closely related field.

-Beginning in the 2020 PhD admissions cycle, there will not be an internal petition process for current Divinity School MA or MDiv students and recent alumni.
+Beginning in the 2020 PhD admissions cycle, there will not be an internal doctoral admission petition process for current Divinity School MA or MDiv students and recent alumni.
 Current and former students are required to submit the same documentation as external candidates, using the same deadline.
-Current students and recent alumni (within 2 years) will not have to resubmit GRE scores, even if they are expired.
-If the University does not have GRE scores on file, they will need to be submitted with your PhD application materials.

 Applicants to the PhD program must have a Master’s degree in a program of study related to the proposed area of doctoral study.